chakra-ui/panda/.changeset/thirty-waves-retire.md

 '@pandacss/shared': patch
 ---

-Fix issue where objects are sometimes incorrectly merged, leading to extraneous classnames in the DOM
+Fix issue where styled objects are sometimes incorrectly merged, leading to extraneous classnames in the DOM